Standard C++ Modules

 // and so on ...

-There are 3 methods to specify the dependent BMIs:
+There are 3 ways to specify a dependent BMI:

 1. -fprebuilt-module-path=<path/to/directory>.

-When we compile a module implementation unit, we must specify the BMI of the corresponding primary module interface unit.
-Since the language specification says a module implementation unit implicitly imports the primary module interface unit.
+When compiling a module implementation unit, the BMI of the corresponding primary module interface unit must be specified because a module implementation unit implicitly imports the primary module interface unit.

 [module.unit]p8